sydsajidhussain/sydsajidhussain/README.md

 - 👋 Hi, I’m @sydsajidhussain
-- 👀 I’m interested in full-stack, rust lang, wasm ,actix, yew
+- 👀 I’m interested in full-stack, rust lang, wasm ,actix, yew,
-- 💞️ I’m looking to collaborate on projects using rust lang
+- 💞️ I’m looking to collaborate on rust projects
-- 📫 sysajid98@gmail.com
+- - 📫 sysajid98@gmail.com

 <!---
 sydsajidhussain/sydsajidhussain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.